Last updated on .

 Via Egnatia

 Further west along Egnatia at the corner of Venizelou, there was always a lot of construction during my visits to Thessaloniki.
-I took a peek underneath the covering and saw the original Via Egnatia, the Roman road that ran from what is now Durrës in Albania to Constantinople, and the remains of several buildings which once stood along it.
+I took a peek underneath the covering and saw the original Via Egnatia, the Roman road that ran from what is now Durrës in Albania to Constantinople (now Istanbul), and the remains of several buildings which once stood along it.
 The significant discovery has yielded over 28,000 artifacts in over 28,000 m², but has drastically slowed work on the city’s much-needed metro system.
-The metro is scheduled to open in 2024 (as of November 2023).
+The metro finally opened on November 30, 2024.

 Via Egnatia excavation in Thessaloniki, Greece